-An archaeological desk study prepared by Vestigia (Ref.17) focuses on two (2) types of archaeological remains.
+An archaeological desk study prepared by Vestigia (Ref 17) focuses on two (2) types of archaeological remains.
 Of both types the archaeological sensitivity is expressed (i.e. how likely it is in a given area to encounter archaeological remains).
 The first relates to early prehistoric sites and finds, either directly on the seabed, or covered by later sediments, buried under the seabed.
 Presently early prehistoric sites have not been identified within the wind farm zone itself.
 Overall, the chance to encounter prehistoric archaeology within the wind farm zone is small (=low sensitivity).
 The second relates to historic wrecks and other objects, such as lost equipment or cargo and crashed airplanes.
-Thus far, three objects have been identified and is considered to be of no archaeological value.
+Thus far, three objects have been identified as a shipwreck within the boundaries of the whole wind farm zone.
+Only one has been further identified and is considered to be of no archaeological value.
 There are a number of obstructions reported within the wind farm zone, at the time of writing of the desk study, these were unidentified and could be wrecks, part of wrecks, but also lost objects, e.g. anchors, chains, cargo, garbage, etc. They may also be the remains of aircrafts, lost in the World War II.
 For the entire wind farm zone the chance to encounter historic archaeology (shipwrecks, airplanes, etc.) is average (=medium sensitivity).